holehan/termux-extras/README.md

-# Termux APT repository for Hugo
+# Termux APT repository for Hugo and sift

-This apt repository contains [Hugo](https://gohugo.io/) packages for [Termux](https://termux.com/).
-Hugo is a fast and flexible Static Site Generator written in Go.
-More packages like [sift](https://github.com/svent/sift) might be added to this repository at a later time.
+This apt repository contains extra packages for [Termux](https://termux.com/), an Android terminal emulator and Linux environment app.
+The included packages are:

+- [Hugo](https://gohugo.io/), a fast and flexible Static Site Generator written in Go ([Github](https://github.com/gohugoio/hugo)).
+- [Sift](https://github.com/svent/sift), a fast and powerful alternative to grep ([Github](https://github.com/svent/sift/)).

 ### Requirements